novafacing/novafacing/README.md

 ## CTF/Dev Setup:

-My configurations are all found <a href="https://github.com/novafacing/nixosrc">here</a>.
-I use NixOS exclusively.
+~~My configurations are all found <a href="https://github.com/novafacing/nixosrc">here</a>.
+I use NixOS exclusively.~~

+Just kidding, I don't like spending 10 hours making a vim plugin work any more.
+I'm back to Ubuntu, and my configs are at <a href="https://github.com/novafacing/ubuntu-rc">

 ## Stats

 Fun graphs!